3D Printed Lights

 - Print Time: 16 hrs

-- After the table lamp I wanted to try a bigger design that could be the centerpiece of a room
+Next, I wanted to try a bigger design that could be the centerpiece of a room.

 - Sharp texture that twists 360 degrees